PaceMan-MCSR/pacemanbot/README.md

 - You can also do `/validate_config` to test if all your configuration is setup correctly (very basic checks implemented at the moment).
 It is recommended to run it each time you change something with the configuration of the server that might affect the bot.
 - **NOTE:** The pace-roles for first structure entry is optional.
 If you don't have any roles setup for first structure, the bot will not send a drop-down for the same when you issue `/send_message`.
 - That's it!
 You should be getting all pace-pings from paceman.gg on your community discord server while running the tracker!
 Enjoyy!!

+# Migration
+Since PaceManBot is now a verified Discord Bot, I have to now also think about how I do things related to user data.
+Since contents of messages are also sensitive information, I have decided to re-implement how server whitelisting works.
+This means the old configuration will **STOP** working after we hit 100 servers added.
+If you added the bot to the server on or before `17th May 2024 11:00 PM IST`, please make sure to run `/migrate` in your server and delete the old configuration message to ensure that the bot works even after we hit 100 servers :)

 # Issues
 You can report any issues related to the bot [here](https://github.com/paceman-mcsr/pacemanbot/issues).